Skip to content

 To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/<YOURORGNAME>).

-Add a EULA.txt file to the root of your project’s repository.
+Add an OSMFEULA.txt file to the root of your project’s repository.
 This file should contain the text of the End User License Agreement that requires the Maintenance Fee.
-You can use one of the example EULAs as a starting point.
+Use the template EULA to get started.

 .NET Example

-Add the following to your .csproj to include the EULA.txt and require license acceptance:
+Add the following to your .csproj to include the OSMFEULA.txt and require license acceptance:

 <PropertyGroup>